Our work in communities all around Aotearoa is vital, and makes a positive difference in people’s lives.

 Christchurch resident and Deputy Grand Prior of The Military and Hospitaller Order of Saint Lazarus, Jan Hadfield, said how delighted they are to contribute to the work of Victim Support, work that is “so dear to our hearts.”

-A nationwide initiative whereby Z Energy through its service stations gives funding to local neighbourhoods to support the things that matter locally, and to make a positive contribution right across New Zealand.
-This community programme supports four locally selected neighbourhood groups, and these groups each receive a share of $4,000 per station based on how the local Z Energy customers vote.
-Good in the Hood is the ultimate in keeping it local and letting the community decide where the funding goes.
+Good in the Hood is a nationwide initiative whereby Z Energy through its service stations gives funding to local neighbourhoods to support the things that matter locally, and to make a positive contribution right across New Zealand.
 Victim Support has gratefully received funding from various Z stations through this initiative.

 Thanks Z Energy and all your loyal Z customers who voted for us.